AnuragAmbuj/openvarsity/README.md

 ![](imgs/openvarsity.png)

-OpenVarsity Backend (0.0.1-alpha01)
+OpenVarsity Backend
 ---

-#### NOTE: This is strictly a personal project with business use-cases.
-Copying or redistribution of code in any form or manner possible without a written approval from the owner, is prohibited.
-Read the license file carefully.
+#### NOTE: This is strictly a personal project and still in early stages of development with business use-cases.

 ### Online MOOC System.